Alfred P. Sloan: Life and career

-The Alfred P. Sloan Museum, showcasing the evolution of the automobile industry and traveling galleries, is located in Flint, Michigan.
+The Alfred P. Sloan Museum, showcasing the evolution of the automobile industry and traveling galleries, is in Flint, Michigan.

-Sloan maintained an office in 30 Rockefeller Plaza in Rockefeller Center, now known as the GE Building.
+Sloan maintained an office in 30 Rockefeller Plaza in Rockefeller Center, now known as the Comcast Building.
 He retired as GM chairman on April 2, 1956.
 His memoir and management treatise, My Years with General Motors, was more or less finished around this time; but GM's legal staff, who feared that it would be used to support an antitrust case against GM, held up its publication for nearly a decade.
 It was finally published in 1964.
 Sloan died in 1966.

 Sloan was inducted into the Junior Achievement U.S. Business Hall of Fame in 1975.

 Philanthropy

-The Alfred P. Sloan Foundation is a philanthropic non-profit organization established by Sloan in 1934.
-The foundation's programs and interests fall into the areas of science and technology, standard of living, economic performance, and education and careers in science and technology.
-For the year ending December 31, 2014, the total assets of the Sloan Foundation had a market value of about $1.876 billion.
+Sloan Foundation

+In 1934, Sloan organized the Alfred P. Sloan Foundation, a philanthropic nonprofit organization.

+Sloan gave extensively to programs in business management.
+The world's first university-based executive education program, the Sloan Fellows, started in 1931 at MIT under the sponsorship of a Sloan Foundation grant.
+MIT opened a School of Industrial Management in 1952 with the charge of educating the "ideal manager", and the school was renamed the Alfred P. Sloan School of Management.
+Additional grants established a Sloan Institute of Hospital Administration in 1955 at Cornell University, a Sloan Fellows Program at Stanford Graduate School of Business in 1957, and at London Business School in 1965.
+They became degree programs in 1976, awarding the degree of Master of Science in Management.

+Sloan's name also lives on in the Sloan-Kettering Institute and Cancer Center in New York.
+In 1951, Sloan received the Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York".

 The Sloan Foundation bankrolled the 1956 Warner Bros. cartoon Yankee Dood It, which promotes mass production.
-In the late 1940s, the Sloan Foundation made a grant to Harding College (now Harding University) in Searcy, Arkansas.
-The foundation wanted to fund the production of a series of short films that would extol the virtues of capitalism and the American way of life.
-This resulted in the production of a series of animated cartoons by John Sutherland (producer) which were released on the 16mm non-theatrical market, and also distributed theatrically in 35mm by Metro-Goldwyn-Mayer.
+In the late 1940s, the foundation made a grant to Harding College (now Harding University) in Searcy, Arkansas.
+The foundation wanted to fund the production of a series of short films extolling the virtues of capitalism and the American way of life.
+This resulted in the production of a series of animated cartoons by John Sutherland that were released on the 16mm non-theatrical market, and also distributed theatrically in 35mm by Metro-Goldwyn-Mayer.

+The Sloan Foundation's programs and interests are in the areas of science and technology, standard of living, economic performance, and education and careers in science and technology.
+For the year ending December 31, 2023, the total assets of the Sloan Foundation had a market value of about $2.38 billion.